 Sprint: During the development work, the Definition of ‘Done’ guides the team by helping them identify tasks that were missed in the Sprint Planning but need to be completed.

 Daily Scrum: Definition of ‘Done’ helps teams to realise that even if an individual member(s) has completed his/her tasks related to a product backlog item, but that item will not be considered as ‘Done’ until the definition is met altogether.
-It help builds ‘team goal over individual goal’ mindset and daily scrum is the best event for that.
+It help builds ‘team goal over individual goal’ mindset.

 Sprint Review: It provides a shared understanding between Stakeholders and the Scrum team about what ‘Done’ means.
 It enhances transparency and supports empiricism.
 This transparency helps in inspecting the product increment and directing the future direction of the product.